Azure/azure-webpubsub/docs/specs/functions-binding.md

 ### Supported scenarios

-- Allow clients to connect to a Web PubSub Service hub without requiring an ASP.NET Core backend
+- Allow clients to connect to a Web PubSub Service hub without a self-host server.
 - Use Azure Functions (any language supported by V2) to broadcast messages to all clients connected to a Web PubSub Service hub.
 - Use Azure Functions (any language supported by V2) to send messages to a single user/connection, or all the users/connections in a group.
 - Use Azure Functions (any language supported by V2) to manage group users like add/remove/check a single user/connection in a group.
 - Example scenarios include: broadcast messages to a Web PubSub Service hub on HTTP requests.

-### Bindings
+### Bindings and workflow

-`WebPubSubConnection` input binding makes it easy to generate websocket url align with access token for clients to initiate a connection to Azure Web PubSub Service.
+#### `WebPubSubConnection` input binding for negotiation (1)-(2)
+Clients use `HttpTrigger` to request functions return `WebPubSubConnection` input binding which provides service websocket url along with access token.
+Input binding makes it easy to generate required information to setup websocket connections in client side.
+This step is optional that if clients already configured with service information, it can skip negotiation and direct raise websocket connection request to service and refer to next step.

+#### `WebPubSubTrigger` for websocket requests (3)-(4)
+Clients set up websocket connection to service, and clients can send connect/message/disconnect request through the websocket connection on demand.
+Service will forward these events to functions by `WebPubSubTrigger` to let function known and do something.
+Especially, functions can accept/block the request for connect/message(synchronous events), refer to [this](https://github.com/Azure/azure-webpubsub/blob/main/docs/specs/phase-1-simple-websocket-client.md#simple-websocket-connection) for details.

-`WebPubSub` output binding allows sending all kinds of messages to an Azure Web PubSub service.
+#### `WebPubSub` output binding (5)-(6)

-`WebPubSubTrigger` trigger bindings allows responding to all kinds of upstream events to trigger different operations to services.
+When function is triggered, it can send any messaging request by `WebPubSub` output bindings to service.
+And service will accordingly do broadcast or managing groups operation regarding the rest api calls.

 ### Development Plan